SEO & Web Development

 Problems caused:

-• Force horizontal scrolling on mobile devices
+• They force horizontal scrolling on mobile screens

-• Cause awkward text wrapping
+• They cause ugly text wrapping

 When they're appropriate: